ballerina-platform/module-ballerina-graphql/graphql-ballerina/Module.md

 ##### Record types

 When a resource is returning a record type, each field of the record can be queried separately.
-Each record type is mapped to a GraphQL `OBJECT` type, and the field of the record type are mapped to the fields of the `OBJECT` type.
+Each record type is mapped to a GraphQL `OBJECT` type and the fields of the record type are mapped to the fields of the `OBJECT` type.

 ```ballerina
 public type Person record {|